 Toby takes Caitlyn out on an official date on their next Hogsmeade trip.
-Albus and Scorpius make fun of him because of this every chance they get but Toby doesn't even seem like he cares very much.
+Albus and Scorpius make fun of him every chance they get but Toby doesn't even seem like he cares very much.

-Scorpius takes Lorraine to Hogsmeade too but the entire trip is made unbearable by the fact that she wants to go into Madam Puddifoot's Teashop and say revolting stuff to each other.
+Scorpius takes Lorraine to Hogsmeade too, but the entire trip is made unbearable by the fact that she wants to go into Madam Puddifoot's Teashop and say revolting stuff to each other.
 Scorpius absolutely refuses.
 Lorraine whines and complains.
-They get into a minor argument about something so fucking stupid he can't remember what it was about and she stomps back to Hogwarts, abandoning him.
+They get into a minor argument about something so fucking stupid he can't even remember what it was about.
+She stomps back to Hogwarts, abandoning him.

 (The slap Lorraine gives him when she finds out doesn't sting much.)